alphagov/forms/design/features/user-management/editor/readme.md

 - [Designs](#designs)

 ## As is
-- Currently anyone who uses Forms can create a from and make it online
+- Currently, any user with a trial account can create a form
+- Once a user's trial account is ugraded to an editor account, the editor user can make the form live
-- Departments don't have a way to check which forms are being made.
+- Departments don't have a way to control who creates and makes forms live
-- At the moment Adoption team manually updates users name and organisation.
+- When upgrading a trial account, a member of the GOV.UK Forms adoption team manually adds the user's name and organisation details and changes their role from trial to editor.

 ## To-be
 Editor journey enables editors to: